 According to Muslims’ belief, both good and evil were created by God; but this does not award believers with a license to be engaged in evil deeds.
 On the contrary, the Quran specifically lists out good deeds and those that are evil for believers to make the rational choice between the two.

-Although specific prohibitions may sound restrictive to a non-Muslim, believers are reminded that the guidelines in the Quran were tailored with the human being’s best interest at heart.
+Although specific prohibitions may sound restrictive to a non-Muslim, believers know that the guidelines in the Quran were tailored with the human being’s best interest at heart.

 Performing good deeds is the believer’s way of proving purification of his heart to God.
 It is inexcusable for a person to insist that he or she is a good person but engages in activities that are explicitly prohibited in the Quran.

-Performing good deeds should also be done for the sake of Allah, and not to demonstrate some air of superiority in one’s relation to others or for worldly recognition.
+Performing good deeds should also be for the sake of Allah; it’s not to demonstrate some air of superiority in one’s relation to others or for worldly recognition.